 Even setting potential legal issues aside, it’s still a bad idea to court international customers with mediocre translations.
 Your company probably spends a lot of time getting even the most mundane customer-facing communication right in English.
 Why would you allow Google to mangle your carefully crafted content?

 Google Translate has many perfectly sensible and viable uses, and it’s a most impressive intellectual and technical achievement.
 But … Google itself wouldn’t think of using Google Translate to produce its publicity literature in the languages in which it sells its services.
 It uses human translators to do that.”

 Even Google knows better than to use Google Translate for its business communication.
 Google is smart.
 Be like Google.

 What’s next for Google Translate?
 According to the Google Translate blog, the team is

 “[E]xcited and proud of what we’ve accomplished together over the last 10 years—but there’s lots more to do to break language barriers and help people communicate no matter where they’re from or what language they speak.”

-While we seriously doubt Google Translate will be able to produce human-quality translations any time soon, that’s definitely a worthy goal that we can get behind.
+While we seriously doubt Google Translate will be able to produce document translation to the level of a professional translator any time soon, that’s definitely a worthy goal that we can get behind.
 Happy birthday, Google Translate!